 Financial aid credits are divided equally between the number of terms in the academic year.
 For most students, aid credits will be applied to your student account in two equal installments, one in the fall and the other in the spring.

-An actual financial aid credit is a credit that has already been disbursed and posted to your e-bill.
+An actual financial aid credit is a credit that has already been disbursed and posted to your student account.
 In the case of a loan, this means you have e-signed all of your promissory notes and the lender has electronically transferred the funds to your account.
 Loan promissory note e-signing and loan disbursement usually happens in the late summer or in mid-September, depending on the loan type.
 In the case of an HLS Grant, an actual disbursement of funds means that we have finalized your grant amount and funded it from one of our endowed scholarship accounts.
 This does not happen, generally, until early November upon the completion of the Fall Financial Aid Update Process, which occurs during the months of September and October.

 It is important to understand that anticipated financial aid credits are not the same as an official offer of aid.
-Any aid that is reflected on your e-bill as anticipated aid should reflect aid that has already been awarded to you by our office, and should also be viewable on MyHLS Financial Aid.
-While we strive to ensure that all anticipated aid listed on your e-bill is accurate and up-to-date, due to the complicated nature of the process and to the fact that our office does not administer the billing system internally, we reserve the right to fix any errors in awards or transmission that may be discovered at any time.
+Any aid that is reflected on your student account as anticipated aid should reflect aid that has already been awarded to you by our office, and should also be viewable on MyHLS Financial Aid.
+While we strive to ensure that all anticipated aid listed on your student account is accurate and up-to-date, due to the complicated nature of the process and to the fact that our office does not administer the billing system internally, we reserve the right to fix any errors in awards or transmission that may be discovered at any time.